Pakistan and India hint at de-escalation after trading missile strikes

 Tensions between the nuclear-armed rivals have soared since an attack at a popular tourist site in India-controlled Kashmir left 26 civilians dead, mostly Hindu Indian tourists, on April 22.
 New Delhi has blamed Pakistan for backing the assault, an accusation Islamabad rejects.

-Indian missiles targeted Nur Khan air base in the garrison city of Rawalpindi, near the capital Islamabad, Murid air base in Chakwal city and Rafiqui air base in the Jhang district of eastern Punjab province on Saturday, according to Pakistan's military spokesman.
+Indian missiles Saturday targeted Nur Khan air base in the garrison city of Rawalpindi, near the capital Islamabad, Murid air base in Chakwal city and Rafiqui air base in the Jhang district of eastern Punjab province, according to Pakistan's military spokesman.

-There was no media access to the air base in Rawalpindi, a densely populated city, and no immediate reports of residents hearing or seeing the strike or its aftermath.
+There were no immediate reports of the strike or it aftermath from residents in the densely populated Rawalpindi.

 Explosions in India-controlled Kashmir